Open In Colab Open in Kaggle

 We can visualize the assigned vectors as 32x32 images (notice that the dimension is 1024; it is exactly 32 multiplied by 32).

-One of the most useful properties of random high-dimensional vectors is that they are approximately orthogonal.
-This is an important aspect for vector symbolic algebras (VSAs) since we will use the vector dot product to measure similarity between objects encoded as random, high-dimensional vectors.
+One of the extremely useful properties of random high-dimensional vectors is that they are approximately orthogonal.
+This is an important aspect for vector symbolic algebras (VSAs), since we will use the vector dot product to measure similarity between objects encoded as random, high-dimensional vectors.

 Discrete objects are either the same or different, so we expect similarity would be either 1 (the same) or 0 (not the same).
-Given how we select the vectors that represent discrete symbols if they are the same, they will have the dot product of 1, and if they are different concepts, then they will have a dot product of (approximately) 0.
+Given how we select the vectors that represent discrete symbols, if they are the same they will have the dot product of 1 and if they are different concepts, then they will have a dot product of (approximately) 0.
+This is due to the approximate orthogonality of randomly selected high-dimensional vectors.

 \[ \mathbf{a}\cdot\mathbf{b} = \langle \mathbf{a} \mid \mathbf{b}\rangle \]